 MCSD – Microsoft Certified Solution Developer as a result of my programming experience with Visual BASIC and Visual C++

 MCSE – Microsoft Certified Systems Engineer demonstrating my solid understanding of network architecture.

 I passed the Microsoft Accelerated Systems Engineer for Windows 2000 exam.
-This was a one time only, 4 hour test, offered only to current MCSE holders.
-Only 20% of certified MCSE were able to pass it.
+This was a one time only, 4 hour test offered to current MCSE holders and only 20% of certified MCSE were able to pass it.